RARPA (Recognising and Recording Progress and Achievement)

 What RARPA records should I keep for all my courses?

 For every course you teach, you should

 - Ask students to complete an Individual Record of Learning, Individual Learning Plan, or equivalent, at the beginning and end of each course.
-You should confirm to students what they have achieved using the IRL or equivalent.
+(Please stress to students that you need the IRL to help you plan the course to suit them.)

 - Keep planning docs – a scheme of work and/or lesson plans.

 - At the end of the course, complete ‘My Recording of Achievement’ in ontrack.

 We will no longer ask you to keep pre-set progress records for every session, but we expect as professional tutors you will still be doing the following:

 - Regularly checking the progress of your students and supporting them to achieve to their potential.

 - Getting feedback from your learners during the course on how they are experiencing learning.